dev-ro/machine-learning-projects/README.md

-# Machine Learning Portfolio
+# Machine Learning Portfolio (in progress)

-This repository contains a collection of machine learning projects I completed for academic, self-learning, and hobby purposes.
+This repository contains a collection of machine learning projects I'm working on for academic, self-learning, and hobby purposes.
 The projects are categorized into beginner, intermediate, and advanced levels, and are written in Python using various machine learning libraries and tools.

 ## Projects